-Kunal is with the then President of India H.E.
+Kunal is with the President of India H.E.
 Abdul P.J.
 Kalam and Chief Minister of Bihar in a function at Mahavir Cancer Sansthan, Patna

 Kunal is presenting his book 'Maruti-charitamritam' to H.H.
 Jagadguru Shankaracharya Shri Swaroopanand Sarswati of Dwarka Peeth in a function at Mahavir Arogya Sansthan, Patna.